Hairdressing apprentices

 A meal break is a 45 to 60 minute unpaid break that doesn't count as time worked.
 An employer and employee can agree to a 30 minute unpaid meal break.

-Check all the rules for breaks from our Breaks page.
-Select 'hair and beauty' as your industry to get tailored information.
+Check all the rules for breaks on our Breaks page.
+Select 'hair and beauty' for the industry to get tailored information.

 Leave